-We make no claim to be brain scientists.
-But who would argue against the fact that the brain is one of the most amazing parts of the human body?
+We’re not brain scientists.
+But who’d argue against the brain being one of the most amazing parts of the human body?

-So, this week, we came across this interesting 2013 Ted Talk from Dr Joe Dispenza this week.
-On the (brain) science of changing your mind.
+With that in mind, we recently came across this interesting 2013 Ted Talk from Dr Joe Dispenza.
+It’s on the (brain) science of changing your mind.

-But in the video he manages to explain some complex terms from the world of brain science in a way that most non neuro-scientists would understand.
+He explains some complex terms from the world of brain science in a way that’s easy for all us non brain scientists to understand.

-A couple of things stick out for us in the world of brain science.
-The human brain has around 100 billion neurons (nerve cells).
-And wow, that is a big number.
+One thing which stood out for us was the human brain has around 100 billion neurons (nerve cells).

 Neurons form thoughts, memories and experiences

-So as each new piece of information you are exposed to is processed, your brain creates new neurons to make sense of that piece of information.
+So as your brain processes each new piece of information it’s exposed to, it creates new neurons to make sense of that information.

-And it’s the first reason you should beware the strategist.
+That memory leads us to the first reason to beware the strategist.

-This project was led by a very senior leader in the Corporate Development team and we remember it as a great project.
+This project was led by a very senior leader in the Corporate Development team.
+We remember it as a great project.

 Lots of learning.

-We learned how to evaluate other businesses and how to consider how they might fit in to a portfolio.
+We learned how to evaluate other businesses and how to analyse their fit to our portfolio.
 We got to work with some very smart people.

-But during that process, we do remember one particular meeting with the head of the Corporate Development team.
+During the process, we remember one particular meeting with the project leader.
 She was the strategic lead for the business, advising the board on business issues and future direction.

-You do not need a strategy team in your business
+You don't need a strategy team in your business

-So you should be very wary of anyone who feels the need to put the word ‘strategy’, ‘strategic’ or ‘strategist’ in their job title.
+So her advice was to be wary of anyone who feels the need to put the word ‘strategy’, ‘strategic’ or ‘strategist’ in their job title.

-As we said right up front, beware the strategist.
-Or more correctly, beware the person who feels the need to call themselves a strategist.
+As per the title of this article, beware the strategist.
+To be more specific, beware the person who feels the need to call themselves a strategist.

-We’ve met many many people whose job titles or LinkedIn profiles call our the strategy world.
+We’ve met many people whose job titles or LinkedIn profiles call out strategy.
+You’ve probably met them too.

 Vice President of Strategy.
 Head of Strategy.
 Strategic Marketing Manager.

-But we just look at this job titles, and sigh wearily.
+But we can’t help looking at these job titles, and sighing wearily.

-And by calling yourself ‘strategy’ something in a business, you’re actually saying to everyone else, ‘you don’t need to think about strategy, that’s my job’.
+By calling yourself ‘strategy’ something, you’re actually saying to everyone else, ‘you don’t need to think about strategy.
+That’s my job’.

 How arrogant and disempowering is that?

-If you are a junior brand manager and your ‘strategic marketing manager’ boss feels the need to keep using the word ‘strategic’ isn’t he or she saying, you just do stuff and I’ll do all the thinking?
+If you’re a junior brand manager and your ‘strategic marketing manager’ boss feels the need to keep using the word ‘strategic’ isn’t he or she saying, you just do stuff?
+I’ll do all the thinking.

 Because I’m more important than you.

-We’ve worked with many up and coming managers who feel intimidated or confused by the word strategy, when in actual fact the process of getting to a strategy should be really simple.
+Newer managers can feel intimidated or confused by the word strategy.
+They shouldn’t.
+In actual fact the process of getting to a strategy should be really simple.

 The simple way to strategy

-Then, work out what value you can bring them to meet that need to deliver on your goal.
-Your brand, product or service needs to create something that people will pay for.
+Then, work out what value you bring them to meet that need.
+Your product or service needs to create something people will pay for.

 That’s your (internal) business capability audit.